What are cake mixing tools and why are they important?

 A whisk can also be used to mix dry ingredients such as baking powder, cocoa powder and flour.

 There are several designs and categories of whisks and each design is ideal for specific tasks.
 They come in different sizes and can be sold individually or in sets.
 Because there are so many designs of whisks, we would give a brief summary of each.
 This is to help you know which design would work best for you.

 Please note that these types of whisks that would be discussed below go by different names.
 You may come across an exact type of whisk but notice that the name is different from the one used here.
 That might be as a result of brand, region or manufacturer.
 The most important thing is to recognize the whisk and know which tasks it is best suited for.

-This is the most common type of whisk and is an essential tool that every homemaker needs. it is even more important for a budding cake maker/decorator.
+The Balloon whisk is the most common type of whisk and is an essential tool that every homemaker needs. it is even more important for a budding cake maker/decorator.
 This type of whisk has wires formed into large wide loops with rounded shape.
 It is this rounded shape that informed the name balloon whisk.

-The balloon whisk is ideal for whisking whole eggs and fluffing up egg whites.
+A balloon whisk is ideal for whisking whole eggs and fluffing up egg whites.
 It also works well with mixing bowls that have rounded bottoms.

-This type of whisk is similar to the balloon whisk but is meant to be used for heavier tasks.
+A French whisk is similar to the balloon whisk but is meant to be used for heavier tasks.
 The wires of a French whisk form a narrow, oval shape different from the round shape of the balloon whisk.
 This shape makes it perfect for stirring batters to smooth consistency or reaching corners in bowls or pans with flat bottoms.